tylerzudans/CSCI473-SkeletonRepresentation/README.md

 **Scripts**

-1. **|P3-D1|** The python script [skeleton_representation.py](https://github.com/tylerzudans/CSCI473-SkeletonRepresentation/blob/master/skeleton_representation.py) iterates through the dataset and converts them into a training and test file (e.g. rad_d1.t) for the RAD and HJDP compressions of the dataset as detailed in the assignment.
+1. **|P3-D1|** (Deprecated) The python script [skeleton_representation.py](https://github.com/tylerzudans/CSCI473-SkeletonRepresentation/blob/master/skeleton_representation.py) iterates through the dataset and converts them into a training and test file (e.g. rad_d1.t) for the RAD and HJDP compressions of the dataset as detailed in the assignment.
-1. **|P3-D2|** The python script [skeleton_representation.py](https://github.com/tylerzudans/CSCI473-SkeletonRepresentation/blob/master/skeleton_representation.py) iterates through the dataset and converts them into a training and test file (e.g. rad_d1.t) for the RAD and HJDP compressions of the dataset as detailed in the assignment.
+1. **|P3-D2|** The python script [skeleton_representation_libsvm_format.py](https://github.com/tylerzudans/CSCI473-SkeletonRepresentation/blob/master/skeleton_representation_libsvm_format.py) iterates through the dataset and converts them into a training and test file (e.g. rad_d1.t) for the RAD and HJDP compressions of the dataset as detailed in the assignment.
 This script converts differently from the last one in that is is LIBSVM compatible.
 After converting, this script will use the traing data to train a support vector machine (SVM) and tests its accuracy.
-Finally it writes its label predictions to a file with the .prediction extension.
+Finally it writes its label predictions to a file with the .prediction extension in the representation directory.

 **Installation**: